 A few of the other restaurants that are almost always a must do are Aunt Catfish in Port Orange and Charlie Horse.
 Both are incredible and deserving of their very own post which I will try to do next time!

-And that friends completes my dissertation on Daytona Beach.
-I’m just kidding but there is a lot to be said for old faithful Daytona Beach.
+There is a lot to be said for old faithful Daytona Beach.
 I apologize for the length but I didn’t want to spare any important detail.
-Every place mentioned has been tried and tested by us numerous times.
-There is no risk or gamble involved and I can almost guarantee you will not be disappointed with any of them.
+Every place mentioned has been tested by us numerous times.
+I can almost guarantee you will not be disappointed with any of them.
 Plan your trip to include a race at the Nascar track while you are there.
 It is SUCH a blast!